A PHP Developer in The JavaScript World

 $ vim dev/server/config

-config.host = 'yourdomain.com';
+config.host = 'domain.com';

 $ nodemon --watch dev/server/server.js dev/server/server.js